datasci611/bios611-projects-fall-2019-jvazquez2/project_2/README.md.md

 **Motivation**

 One of the major services that homeless-shelters provide, just as Urban Ministries of Durham, is to provide food to those that need it.
-For this reason, this project will keep to create a Shiny that will allow the user to retrieve insightful statistics about the past on the number of meals provide per the requested timeline.
+For this reason, this project will aim to create a Shiny that will allow the user to retrieve insightful statistics about the past on the number of meals provided per the requested timeline.

 **Approach**